Al Jarreau

-Alwin Lopez Jarreau (March 12, 1940 – February 12, 2017) was an American singer and musician.
+Alwin Lopez Jarreau (March 12, 1940 – February 12, 2017) was an American singer.
 His 1981 album Breakin' Away spent two years on the Billboard 200 and is considered one of the finest examples of the Los Angeles pop and R&B sound.
 The album won Jarreau the 1982 Grammy for Best Male Pop Vocal Performance.
-In all, he won seven Grammy Awards and was nominated for over a dozen more during his career.
+In all, he won ten Grammy Awards and was nominated 19 other times during his career.

-Jarreau also sang the theme song of the 1980s television series Moonlighting, and was among the performers on the 1985 charity song "We Are the World."
+Jarreau also sang the theme song of the 1980s television series Moonlighting and was among the performers on the 1985 charity song "We Are the World".

 Early life and career

-Jarreau was born in Milwaukee, Wisconsin, on March 12, 1940, the fifth of six children.
+Jarreau was born in Milwaukee on March 12, 1940, the fifth of six children.
 His father Emile Alphonse Jarreau was a Seventh-day Adventist Church minister and singer, and his mother Pearl (Walker) Jarreau was a church pianist.
 Jarreau and his family sang together in church concerts and in benefits, and Jarreau and his mother performed at PTA meetings.

 Jarreau was student council president and Badger Boys State delegate for Lincoln High School.
 At Boys State, he was elected governor.
 Jarreau went on to attend Ripon College, where he also sang with a group called the Indigos.
 He graduated in 1962 with a Bachelor of Science degree in psychology.
 Two years later, in 1964, he earned a master's degree in vocational rehabilitation from the University of Iowa.
 Jarreau also worked as a rehabilitation counselor in San Francisco, and moonlighted with a jazz trio headed by George Duke.
 In 1967, he joined forces with acoustic guitarist Julio Martinez.
 The duo became the star attraction at a small Sausalito night club called Gatsby's.
 This success contributed to Jarreau's decision to make professional singing his life and full-time career.